espruino/BangleApps/README.md

 - 'Welcome' apps define a file called `welcome.js` which the booloader picks up.
 This then chain-loads the welcome app itself.

+- 'Alarm' apps define a file called `alarm.js` which handles the actual alarm window.

+- Locale is handled by `require("locale")`.
+An app may create a `locale` file in Storage which is a module that overwrites Bangle.js's default locale.

 ### Graphic areas